 - 1. Approved Applications If an application is approved by CHFA's Board of Directors, notification is sent to the applicant, and a Tax Credit Reservation is issued. - 2.
-Unsuccessful Applicants If an application does not receive a LIHTC award, notification of the action and the reasons for its findings is sent to the applicant and the application is terminated. - 3.
-Reassessment Process At the conclusion of CHFA's Board of Directors' adoption of resolutions confirming the 9% LIHTC ranking process, an applicant may apply to CHFA to reassess its decisions relating to the acceptance, scoring, or ranking of its application.
-The LIHTC Reassessment Application shall be submitted within 90-days of CHFA's Board of Directors' funding round approval.
+Unsuccessful Applicants If an application does not receive a LIHTC award, the application is terminated.
+An applicant may request a debriefing to be provided information to understand the action and the reasons for CHFA's findings. - 3.
+Reassessment Process At the conclusion of CHFA's Board of Director's adoption of resolutions confirming the 9% LIHTC ranking process, an applicant may request that CHFA reassess its decisions related to the acceptance, scoring, or ranking of its application.
+The request for reassessment shall be submitted within 90-days of CHFA's Board of Director's funding round approval.

-The application for reassessment must specifically identify in detail each issue sought to be challenged using the LIHTC Reassessment Application form available on the CHFA website.
+The request for reassessment must specifically identify in detail each issue sought to be challenged.
 The applicant's justification for the reassessment must be based on the documents filed with the original application.
 No applicant may request a reassessment of the evaluation and scoring of another applicant's application.